SaadMughal14/SaadMughal14/README.md

 ### 💫 About Me

 Full-Stack Engineer and AI Systems Architect with 5+ years of experience spanning e-commerce, production-grade web applications, and AI-driven platforms.
-Founder of **Operator Control Systems** (i[...]
+Founder of **Operator Control Systems** (industrial AI, HMI/SCADA, Zero Trust) and **Batch Systems** (premium web experiences for global clients).
+Delivered 13+ AI systems and 15+ high-performance web products.

 - 🔭 **Currently working on:** New client projects at Batch Systems and Operator Control Systems, plus AI automation tooling.
 - 🌱 **Currently learning:** Advanced Framer Motion and GSAP/ScrollTrigger patterns, and event-driven architecture for real-time apps.